Checokrispi/elastic/README.md

 ## Prepare Environment Folders

-Before running the stack, execute the following commands to create and configure the necessary directories:
+Before running the stack, make sure that you are inside the folder /elastic were the files were downloaded.
+Then execute the following commands to create and configure the necessary directories:

 ```bash
 cd elasticconfig